 General recommendations for choosing a primary key:

-- Avoid situations where the main load falls on a single partition of a table.
-The more evenly the load is distributed across partitions, the higher the performance.
+- Avoid situations where the main load falls on one partition of a table.
+The more evenly load is distributed across partitions, the better the performance.

 - Reduce the number of partitions that can be affected in a single request.
 Moreover, if the request affects no more than one partition, it is performed using a special simplified protocol.
 This significantly increases the speed and saves the resources.

 All YDB tables are sorted by primary key in ascending order.
-This means that writes to a data table with a monotonically increasing primary key will cause new data to be written to the end of the table.
+In a table with a monotonically increasing primary key, this will result in new data being added at the end of a table.
 As YDB splits table data into partitions based on key ranges, inserts are always processed by the same server that is responsible for the "last" partition.
 Concentrating the load on a single server results in slow data uploading and inefficient use of a distributed system.

 As an example, let's take logging of user events to a table with the